Spring 2402, The Via Nano, south of Tettoverde Forest, Eastern Tilea

 Standing by the window, Father Biagino could already hear the bell ringing faintly in the distance.
 It was sounding a little earlier than it had the day before.
-His friend and fellow Viadazan refugee, Father Antonio, who commanded the bell, must be intending to perform a larger circuit through the city streets than usual, and thus the early start.
+His friend and fellow Viadazan refugee, Father Antonio, who commanded the bell, must be intending to perform a wider circuit through the city streets today, and thus the early start.

-On each successive occasion, Antonio’s procession had grown, as ever greater numbers joined the whipping and wailing, scourging their mortal flesh to purify themselves in holy Morr’s eyes, praying that the same bloody ritual might one day provoke a frenzied urge to fight the foe no matter, how horrifying it was, not matter how monstrous or foul.
-The birth of the flagellant cult was entirely due to Antonio’s incendiary street-corner sermons and powerful prayers.
+On each successive occasion, Antonio’s procession had grown, as ever greater numbers joined the whipping and wailing, scourging their mortal flesh to purify themselves in holy Morr’s eyes, praying that the same bloody ritual might one day provoke a frenzied urge to fight the foe no matter how horrifying it was; no matter how monstrous or foul.
+And the birth of the flagellant cult was almost entirely due to Antonio’s incendiary street-corner sermons and powerfully ominous prayers.